zostay/RakuWAPI/README.md

   * Eliminating the requirement that things emitted in the response payload be [Cool](http://doc.perl6.org/type/Cool) if they are to be stringified and encoded.
 Any stringifiable [Mu](http://doc.perl6.org/type/Mu) is permitted.

-  * Adding `p6w.protocol` to handle server-to-application notification of the required response protocol.
+  * Adding `p6w.protocol`, `p6w.protocol.support`, and `p6w.protocol.enabled` to handle server-to-application notification of the required response protocol.

   * Breaking sections 2.0.4, 2.1.4, and 2.2.4 up to discuss the difference between the HTTP and WebSocket protocol response requirements.